JoaoMarra/ReflectionAndroidDao/README.md

     person.delete(); <- delete data from base
 ```
-You can use `ReflectionDatabaseQuery` to call `saveAll(DataBaseTransactionCallBack, DaoAbstractModel...)`, `updateAll(DataBaseTransactionCallBack, DaoAbstractModel...)` and `deleteAll(DataBaseTransactionCallBack, DaoAbstractModel...)` to modify simutalneous data.
+You can use `ReflectionDatabaseQuery` to call `saveAll(DataBaseTransactionCallBack, DaoModel...)`, `updateAll(DataBaseTransactionCallBack, DaoModel...)` and `deleteAll(DataBaseTransactionCallBack, DaoModel...)` to modify simutalneous data.
 Not that these methods happen async, use `DataBaseTransactionCallBack` interface to know when it\`s finished.